MicrosoftDocs/visualstudio-docs/docs/python/quickstart-04-python-in-visual-studio-project-from-cookiecutter.md

 ---
 title: "Quickstart: Create Python projects with Cookiecutter"
-description: Follow guided steps to create a Python project in Visual Studio by using a Cookiecutter template. ms.date: 04/05/2024 ms.topic: quickstart
+description: Follow guided steps to create a Python project in Visual Studio by using a Cookiecutter template. ms.date: 04/11/2024 ms.topic: quickstart
 author: cwebster-99
 ms.author: cowebster
 manager: mijacobs
 ms.subservice: python

-# CustomerIntent: As a developer, I want to create Python projects in Visual Studio so I can work with boilerplate code from Cookiecutter templates.
+# CustomerIntent: As a developer, I want to create Python projects in Visual Studio with boilerplate code from Cookiecutter templates.
 ---

 # Quickstart: Create a project from a Cookiecutter template